 Goa: Go Gambling and Watch Demon Narakasura Get Burned

 In Goa, the focus of Diwali celebrations is on the destruction of demon Narakasura by Lord Krishna.
 Competitions are held in every village and city to see who can make the biggest and scariest effigy of the demon.
 Some are really huge!
-They're burned at dawn on Narakasura Chaturdashi, the day before the main day of Diwali.
+They're paraded through the streets and burned at dawn on Narakasura Chaturdashi, the day before the main day of Diwali.
 As gambling is also a popular activity during Diwali, you might want to try your luck at one of Goa's top casinos as well.
 However, make sure you book well in advance for the floating casinos, as they are very popular at this time of year.

-Varanasi: See Fireworks Over the Ganges River
+Varanasi: Fireworks Over the Ganges River

 Varanasi is a crazy place at any time of year, but it becomes even more so during Diwali with a constant stream of firecrackers and fireworks going off all night long.
 For the best experience, make sure you stay at one of the riverside hotels in Varanasi, so you have a fabulous view of the fireworks over the Ganges.
 Other highlights are the special Ganga Aarti, ghats illuminated with candles, and diyas (earthen lamps) that are floated down the river.
-Dev Deepavali, celebrated two weeks after Diwali on the full moon night of the Hindu month of Kartik, is an even bigger occasion.
+Dev Deepavali, celebrated two weeks after Diwali on the full moon night of the Hindu lunar month of Kartika, is an even bigger occasion.
 There's a procession of Hindu deities through the streets and the ghats are lined with more than a million clay lamps.
 It coincides with the Ganga Mahotsav cultural festival.

 Kolkata: Attend Kali Puja